Satan's Slave (1976 film): Filming

-Satan's Slave was filmed between 1 and 20 December 1975.
-It was largely shot in and around the country house of the Baron and Baroness DeVeuce in Pirbright, Surrey.
+Principal photography of Satan's Slave began on 1 December 1975, and was completed on 20 December.
+It was largely shot in and around Admiral's Walk, the country house of the Baron and Baroness DeVeuce in Pirbright, Surrey.
 The house had been the main shooting location for Tigon's Virgin Witch (1971) and would also appear in one of Warren's later films, Terror (1978).
 Warren remembered the challenges posed by the low budget and how production designer Hayden Pearce found the DeVeuce house: "Most places were not suitable or the people were not interested.
 And because we didn't have any money, we needed a house that also had furniture in it.
 Hayden was ringing everyone he knew in connection to art departments and someone suggested the mock-Tudor house in Pirbright, and we couldn't believe our luck.
 Not only did it look great outside but everything in there was genuine – there were wall-to-wall paintings and it was fully dressed."
 The grounds of the property contained an electrical substation that the crew used for their power supply, eliminating the need for generators.
 A nearby cottage served as the location for Catherine's home in London.

 Due to budget constraints, Gough and Potter were required to supply their own costumes.
 During the production, Gough, for whom the production could not provide hotel accommodation, stayed with a friend in Barnes.
 According to Warren: "We would pick him up each day at around 5.45 a.m. [...]
 He would work with us all day, often until midnight, and then we would drive him back to his friend's house, stopping on the way to buy fish and chips."
 He adds that despite the consistently long hours, Gough "never had a word of complaint."
 Hooded cultists were played by the producers and other members of the crew.
 Moira Young took over the role of a woman who is sacrificed in the opening scene when the actress who had been booked to appear failed to attend the shoot.

 While filming on a hill near an Army base, the production found itself surrounded by soldiers on a training exercise.
 Due to the considerable amount of noise from the base's firing range, the filming schedule was changed to avoid outdoor shoots whenever it was in use.
 For the scene of the car explosion, the crew were given permission to film on the base itself; the Army then used the wreckage for target practice before disposing of it.
 The scenes set inside John's flat were filmed at the home of one of the crew, while the character's suicide was shot at a block of flats in Shepherd's Bush with Les Young serving as Michael Craze's stunt double.
 To create a "falling" point-of-view shot, a camera was tied to a bungee cord and then dropped from the roof of the 23-storey building.
 Young also performed the car crash stunt.